theconsummate/assigments/reports/semanticchange.md

 Co-occurrence counts were collected for all the words in the vocabulary per decade.

 ### PPMI
 Sparse square matrices of size equal to that of vocabulary size were created to store the pointwise mutual information (PPMI) scores for each decade.
-These scores were based on co-occurrence counts.
+These scores were based on co-occurrence counts of the words.
-Based on co-occurrence counts.

 ### SVD
 The PPMI matrix was reduced into lower dimensions by singular vector decomposition.
 The resulting embeddings were then aligned with the orthogonal Procrustes method.